Sustainability

 (Plan period: April 1, 2024 to March 31, 2027)

-We continue to employ employees who wish to be reemployed after retirement until the age of 65, giving consideration to flexible work styles including job scope and number of days/hours of work.
-Many of those reemployed play valuable roles, such as guiding young employees and passing on skills developed so far.
-For employees that resigned before retirement, we see resignation as opportunities for growth, and we have established a system that allows them to be reemployed in cases when their needs match those of the Company.
+We continue to employ employees who wish to be reemployed after retirement until the age of 65, giving considering to work styles including job scope and number of days/hours of work.
+Many of those reemployed play valuable roles in guiding young employees and passing on skills developed so far.
+For employees that resigned before retirement, we see resignation as opportunities for growth, and we have established a system that allows them to be reemployed in cases when their needs match those of the Company, leading to cases of actual reemployment.
 We see support for the employment of persons with disabilities as one measure for allowing diverse human resources to play active roles, and we provide opportunities for their active participation at various workplaces.
+In FY2024, the employment rate of persons with disabilities was 2.61%.

 Support for Balancing Work and Childcare / Nursing Care